xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </pre>
 </div>

-The next, step is to see the programmed SRv6 SIDs for the service we configured.
+The next step is to see the programmed SRv6 SIDs for the service we configured.
 For each EVI , there are two SRv6 SID programmed, uDT2U and uDT2M for Unicast and BUM traffic respectively.

 <div class="highlighter-rouge">